SimoneRighitto/AMT_project1/README.md

   * Start Netbeans, import the project and run it !

 # Play with the API
-  * If you go to : http://localhost:8080/AMT_API_project/api/v1/generate, some basic data (organizations,users,sensors, and also some test observations) will be generetad for you.
+  * If you go to : http://localhost:8080/AMT_API_project/api/v1/generate, some basic data (organizations,users,sensors, and also some test observations) will be generated for you.
   * You can populate the "Observations" with the script amtPopulate.js and Node.js.
 This script will simulate a sensor sending out observation data.
   * You can modify the script to generate some personal test observation in order to get familiar with the API